uwescience/ds4ad/pandas_data_manipulation/003-merging.md

 Things to think about:

+- How do we figure out the year of a services?
 - Which table should we merge into which table?
+- Do you want to do an "inner" or "outer" merge?
-- How do we figure out the year of a services?
+- How do we deal with the fact that the key has a different name in the two tables (hint: `merge` has `left_on` and `right_on` keyword arguments)?
+- How many service records are there?
+What is the shape of the outcome?
+Why is this not the same?